BenjaminBest/DetectPublicApiChanges/README.md

 > `OfType<ClassDeclarationSyntax>()`

-and retrieves the name and the fullnamespace.
+and retrieves the name and the full namespace.

 ```csharp
 private void AnalyzeSyntaxTree(string solutionPath)